+Sentencing Guidelines ("U.S.S.G."), including the calculation of the defendant's offense level in

-- 5. Statutory Penalties.
-The defendant understands that upon a plea of guilty to Count One of the indictment charging conspiracy to manufacture and distribute five-hundred (500) grams or more of methamphetamine, the minimum penalty the Court may impose is ten (10) years imprisonment, while the maximum penalty the Court may impose is not more than life imprisonment.
-The maximum fine is \$4,000,000.00, and the court shall impose not less than five (5) years of supervised release and a \$100 mandatory special assessment per felony count of conviction which must be paid in full at the time of sentencing.
-The defendant further understands that this offense is a Class A felony.
-The defendant understands that upon a plea of guilty to Count Two of the indictment charging conspiracy to possess a listed chemical, pseudoephedrine, knowing, or having reasonable cause to believe that it would be used to manufacture a controlled substance, the maximum penalty the Court may impose is not more than twenty (20) years.
-The maximum fine is \$250,000.00, and the court shall impose not more than three (3) years of supervised release and a \$100 mandatory special assessment per felony count of conviction which must be paid in full at the time of sentencing.
-The defendant further understands that this offense is a Class C felony. - 6.
-Sentencing Procedures.
-The defendant acknowledges, understands and agrees to the following: - a. in determining the appropriate sentence, the Court will consult and consider the United States Sentencing Guidelines promulgated by the United States Sentencing Commission; these Guidelines, however, are advisory in nature, and the Court may impose a sentence either less than or greater than the defendant's applicable Guidelines range, unless the sentence imposed is "unreasonable";
+5. Statutory Penalties.
+The defendant understands that upon a plea of guilty to lesser included charge in Count One of the indictment now charging the defendant with a violation of 21 U.S.C. §§ 841(a)(1)(b)(1)(B) and 846, that is, conspiracy to manufacture and distribute fifty (50) grams or more of methamphetamine, the minimum penalty the Court may impose is five (5) years imprisonment, while the maximum penalty the Court may impose is not more than forty (40) imprisonment.
+The maximum fine is \$2,000,000.00, and the court shall impose not less than four (4) years of supervised release and a \$100 mandatory special assessment per felony count of conviction which must be paid in full at the time of sentencing.
+The defendant further understands that this offense is a Class B felony.
+The defendant understands that upon his admission of the forfeiture allegations the Court will order the property listed in the indictment, and any substitute assets, forfeited to the Government and the defendant shall have no further recourse for recovery of those assets.
+In the event any of those assets have already been seized by the Government, the defendant's admission herein eliminates any recourse he might have for recovery of those assets.

+6. Sentencing Procedures.
+The defendant acknowledges, understands and agrees to the following:

+a. in determining the appropriate sentence, the Court will consult and consider the United States Sentencing Guidelines promulgated by the United States Sentencing Commission; these Guidelines, however, are advisory in nature, and the Court may impose a sentence either less than or greater than the defendant's applicable Guidelines range, unless the sentence imposed is "unreasonable";

-- b. the Court will determine the defendant's applicable Sentencing Guidelines range at the time of sentencing; - c. in addition to a sentence of imprisonment, the Court shall impose a term of supervised release of not less than five (5) years; - d. if the defendant violates a condition of supervised release, the Court may revoke the defendant's supervised release and impose an additional period of imprisonment without credit for time previously spent on supervised release.
-In addition to a new term of imprisonment, the Court also may impose a new period of supervised release; - e. the Court may impose any sentence authorized by law, including a sentence that is outside of, or departs from, the applicable Sentencing Guidelines range; - f. any sentence of imprisonment imposed by the Court will not allow for parole; - g. the Court is not bound by any recommendation regarding the sentence to be imposed or by any calculation or estimation of the Sentencing Guidelines range offered by the parties or the United States Probation Office; and - h. the defendant may not withdraw the guilty plea solely because of the nature or length of the sentence imposed by the Court. - 7.
-Government's Agreements.
-Based upon evidence in its possession at this time, the United States Attorney's Office for the Western District of Missouri, as part of this plea agreement, agrees not to bring any additional charges against defendant for any federal criminal offenses related to this indictment for conspiracy to manufacture and distribute methamphetamine and conspiracy to possess a listed chemical, pseudoephedrine, knowing, or having reasonable cause to believe that it would be used to manufacture a controlled substance for which it has venue and which arose out of the defendant's conduct described above.
+b. the Court will determine the defendant's applicable Sentencing Guidelines range at the time of sentencing;

+c. in addition to a sentence of imprisonment, the Court shall impose a term of supervised release of not less than four (4) years;

+d. if the defendant violates a condition of supervised release, the Court may revoke the defendant's supervised release and impose an additional period of imprisonment without credit for time previously spent on supervised release.
+In addition to a new term of imprisonment, the Court also may impose a new period of supervised release;

+e. the Court may impose any sentence authorized by law, including a sentence that is outside of, or departs from, the applicable Sentencing Guidelines range;

+f. any sentence of imprisonment imposed by the Court will not allow for parole;

+g. the Court is not bound by any recommendation regarding the sentence to be imposed or by any calculation or estimation of the Sentencing Guidelines range offered by the parties or the United States Probation Office; and h. the defendant may not withdraw the guilty plea solely because of the nature or length of the sentence imposed by the Court.

+7. Government's Agreements.
+Based upon evidence in its possession at this time, the agreement, agrees not to bring any additional charges against defendant for any federal criminal offenses related to this indictment for conspiracy to manufacture and distribute methamphetamine and conspiracy to possess a listed chemical, pseudoephedrine, knowing, or having reasonable cause to believe that it would be used to manufacture a controlled substance for which it has venue and which arose out of the defendant's conduct described above.
+The Government agrees to dismiss Count Two at sentencing.

+United States Attorney's Office for the Western District of Missouri, as part of this plea